Here is an inexpensive craft for Mother's Day easy enough for pre-schoolers to do.

 We did this in church for Mother's Day this year.
 The kids enjoyed decorating the planters for their mothers and it's a gift that mom can enjoy all year.

 They are perfect for painting projects from young to old!
 If you don't like the outcome, you can clean it off and start over!
 You can cut the lip from around it as well, to create crazy shapes with the lid, or to make hearts, etc. for any occasion.
-The lip can be crocheted around and used as a base for a towel hanger!

 "Crafternoon" boredom buster for the kids.
 We saved the lids from water bottles and soda-which should be removed for recycling, in case you didn't know this already.
 We hot glued two lids together to create play "Buggies" for "Bugville".
-My children came up with this idea!
-They glued eyeballs and even antennae pipe cleaners.
-They customized each bug with paint and made bug houses out of large dish detergent tab bottles and some recycled Easter grass.
-Great fun and creativity.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.